 Upgrade to a Programmable Thermostat

 Another way to upgrade your home to the 21st century is to install a programmable thermostat in it.
 That way, if you take a vacation for the holidays, you won’t have to return to a cold home.
-Simply program the thermostat to maintain a cool yet consistent temperature while you’re away for energy savings, and set it to heat your home before you arrive.
+Simply program the thermostat to maintain a cool yet consistent temperature while you’re away for savings, and set it to heat your home before you arrive.

 Schedule Professional Heater Maintenance